 It’s the holiday season, the perfect time to meet up with extended family at Grandma’s house, drink hot chocolate, carve the turkey, and maybe even go caroling.
 After all, you’ve waited for this moment all year.
 Right?
 Well, maybe.

-Last year, more than 50 million Americans were expected to hit the roads for the Thanksgiving holiday.
-Another 107 million scheduled year-end holiday travels between December 23rd and January 2nd.
+Last year, more than 54 million Americans hit the roads for the Thanksgiving holiday.
+This year, a million more were expected to hit the roads.
+Another 112 million scheduled year-end holiday travels between December 23rd and January 2nd.

-While nearly 91 percent of those doing holiday traveling will be doing so by car, the Christmas season is also a popular time for travelers to make their way to far away destinations.
-We’re talking bucket list stuff - beachfront resorts, foreign getaways, spontaneous adventure trips.
+While nearly 91 percent of those doing holiday traveling will be doing so by car, the Christmas season is a popular time for travelers to make their way to faraway destinations.
+We’re talking bucket list stuff – beachfront resorts, foreign getaways, spontaneous adventure trips.

-Here we are again.
-Fall has arrived, which means…“the most wonderful time of the year” is right around the corner.
-And just like many of us, influencers are shopping around for the best holiday travel deals.
-That means if you’re in the hospitality, travel, or tourism business, you need to get your cool packages in front of influencers like, now.
+Just like many of us, influencers are shopping around for the best holiday travel deals.
+That means if you’re in the hospitality, travel, or tourism business, you need to get your cool packages in front of holiday travelers like, now.

 We’re going to keep the stats to a minimum (bummer – I know), and get right down to the strategies of how brands are partnering with influencers to boost airline sales, reduce hotel vacancies, and sell tickets to their respective main attractions.